s4lth0/Projects/README.md

 # Projects

-Project based learning for Python & R
+Projects in Python, R and Excel